jgome284/Automated-Appointment-System/README.md

 Distributed under the Apache License 2.0.
 See `LICENSE.txt` for more information.

 ## Methodology
-Development followed the Object Oriented Systems Engineering Method (OOSEM) with interative refinements as feedback was obtained.
-OOSEM was tailored to meet project objectives and contraints.
-Our tailored version of OOSEM  involves 9 basic activities:
+Development followed the Object Oriented Systems Engineering Method (OOSEM) with iterative refinement on each activity.
+OOSEM was tailored to meet our project objectives and contraints.
+This tailored version of OOSEM  involves 9 basic activities:

 1. **Set Up Model:** Establish the models organization.
 It lays out the modeling convention and standards, ensures consistent representation and style across the model.
 1. **Analyze Stakeholder Needs:** An activity to identify stakeholders and their needs.
 This includes understanding the stakeholders' goals, objectives, and constraints.